CaptainBlake/RaidMe/README.md

 - Customizable messages for entering and leaving the zone.
 - Automatic cleanup of invalid zones.
 - Admin commands to manage all PvP zones.

+## Requirements

+This plugin requires the following plugins to be installed:

+- [TruePVE](https://umod.org/plugins/true-pve): This plugin is used to manage the PvE environment.
+- [ZoneManager](https://umod.org/plugins/zone-manager): This plugin is used to manage the PvP zones.

+Please ensure these plugins are installed and properly configured before using the `RaidMe` plugin.

 ## Installation